papadritta/tendermint/docs/rfc/rfc-019-block-structure-consolidation.md

 ```proto
 message BlockID {
   bytes         hash            = 1;
   // remove
   PartSetHeader part_set_header = 2; // Q Do we ever use the PartSetHeader from the actual block header to rebuild the block or figure out what to grab?
 }
 ```

+## Consolidate CommitSig Information

+The CommitSig contains multiple fields that are redundant.
+The structure contains the `validator_address` of the corresponding validator and the timestamp corresponding to the timestamp in the precommit message.
+Both of these data are not necessary and can be removed.

+The `validator_address` does not need to be included in the block.
+The order of the validator signatures is stored in the node and verification does not rely on being able to ensure that the validator address matches the signature.

+The `timestamp` field is no longer meaningful.
+This field was previously used to create the block time when the BFTTime algorithm was in use.
+With the completion of the proposer-based timestamps algorithm, these timestamp field is no longer used at all and can be deleted from the block.

+### What does this improve?

+### Is this backwards compatible?

+## Add Proof Of Lock Round Number To Header

+The proof of lock round is the most recent round in which the Tendermint algorithm observed a super majority of voting power on the network for a block.

+Including this value in the block is allow validation of currently un-validated metadata.
+Specifically, including this value will allow Tendermint to be certain that the `proposer_address` is correct.
+Without knowing the round number, Tendermint cannot calculate which validator was supposed to propose the previous height.
+Because of this, our validation logic does not check that the `proposer_address` included in the block corresponds to the validator that proposed the round.
+Instead, it simply checks that the value is an address of one of the known validators.

+### What does this improve?

+### Is this backwards compatible?

+## Remove Chain ID

+The `chain_id` is a string selected by the chain operators, usually a human-readable name for the network.
+This value is immutable for the lifetime of the chain and is defined in the genesis file.
+Because this value never changes, there's no particular reason to maintain it in every block.
+Aesthetically, it is somewhat pleasing, as if every block in a chain is stamped as part of some particular chain.
+I'm pretty ambivalent on removing it from the structure and would be in favor of keeping it despite its redundancy.

+HERE !!!

+### What does this improve?

+### Is this backwards compatible?

+## Remove Validators Hash

+## Remove Proposer Address

+## Remove Validator Address

+## Add Generic Signature Field

+### What does this improve?

+### Is this backwards compatible?

+## Consolidate Block ID

+* Remove the silly extra field for block parts. this is data that's useful for
+* fetching the block using the tendermint p2p protocol but isn't very meaningful to
+* the execution or validity of the block.

 ### What is the goal of this project?